Updated on July 31, 2024

 Operational disruption: A data breach can cause significant operational disruption for a company, including system downtime, security upgrades, and increased demands on IT resources.

 Regulatory compliance issues: A data breach can lead to noncompliance with regulations, which can be incredibly costly.
 For instance, between May 2018 and January 2020, GDPR fines totaled $139 million.
-But in the following year to January 2021 reported fines more than doubled to $332 million–signaling that regulators are getting serious about policing compliance.
+But in the following year to January 2021 reported fines more than doubled to $332 million.

 But what does a typical breach cost the average business?
-Well, every year, IBM Security reports on the worldwide average cost of a data breach, and for 2022 it recorded its highest ever figure, $4.35 million.
-As bad as that looks, in the US, the average is $9.44 million, and in the US healthcare industry, it’s $10.1 million.
+Well, every year, IBM Security reports on the worldwide average cost of a data breach, and for 2023 it recorded its highest-ever figure, $4.45 million, up 2.3% from 2022.
+As bad as that looks, in the US, the average is $9.48 million, and in the US healthcare industry, it’s $10.93 million.
+This is the 13th consecutive year that healthcare has outstripped other industries in terms of the cost of a breach.

 Steps to Preventing Third-Party Data Harvesting